Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: INTRODUCTION

 In this article, we report a spin-resolved ARPES study with a RuO$_2$ bulk single crystal which has three different surface planes of (100), (110) and (101), in combination with first-principles calculations, to address the key questions above.
-We show that the absence of altermagnetic spin splitting is a universal feature irrespective of crystal orientations.
+Our ARPES results provide strong spectroscopic evidence supporting the absence of altermagnetic spin splitting in bulk RuO$_2$ irrespective of crystal orientations.
 We also found energy bands crossing the Fermi level ($E_\textrm{F}$) associated with the surface states (SS) in the ($E$, $k$) region where no corresponding bands exist in the bulk-band calculation.
 The effective mass of SS strongly depends on the crystal orientation.
 We discuss implications of the present results in relation to the topological properties.